 At the same time, look for ways to make the most of your time as a foreign student, take part in activities and explore your home away from home while you can.

 So, how much does an international student pay to study in the US?
-The annual cost can reach up to five figures.
+The annual cost of studying here can reach up to five figures.

 Most colleges don’t have a standardized government fee system.
 It mostly depends on the college and the course you choose.

-There are multiple types of institutions available in the US such as community colleges, private colleges, and public colleges.
+There are multiple types of institutions available for undergraduate students in the US such as community colleges, private colleges, and public colleges.
 Most international students study at public and private colleges rather than community colleges.

 Private colleges are the costliest of them all.
 On average public colleges charge between $35,000 and $45,000 and private colleges charge from $50,000 to $75,000 per year.

-Private universities charge more tuition fees as compared to public and community colleges.
+Private universities charge more tuition fees as compared to public universities and community colleges.
+Unfortunately, in most cases, there is no such thing as cheap tuition for international students.

 Public colleges get their funding mostly from the state government and private colleges get their funding from private organizations and donations.
 Community colleges or two year colleges also usually get their funding from the government just like public colleges.